nix-community/nixd/nixd/docs/configuration.md

 ### Configuration overview

+> [!NOTE]
-> Note: This annotated json are under the key "nixd".
+> This annotated json are under the key "nixd".
 If you don't know what does exactly this mean please see editor examples above.

 ```jsonc
 {